wheevu/yt-harvester/README.md

 ## License 📜

-MIT.
-Use it, remix it, just don’t sell NFTs of it.
+Use it, remix it, just don’t sell NFTs of it (without me).

 ---